Khandaani Shafakhana Box Office Prediction (Day 1): Sonakshi's Film Is Expected To Earn This Much!

 Opening Day Box Office Prediction For 'Khandaani Shafakhana'

-As per the trade analysts, the movie is expected to collect around Rs 1-2 crore on its opening day.
+As per trade analysts, the movie is expected to collect around Rs 1-2 crore on its opening day.
 Thereafter, the business will totally depend on the word-of-mouth.

-Meanwhile In An Interview, Sonakshi Revealed That She Will Have The 'Sex Talk' With Her Parents
+Sonakshi Revealed That She Will Have The 'Sex Talk' With Her Parents

 "The conversation with peers happened very early in life.
 It's a natural part of your growing up years in school and college.
 You become aware of a lot of things because of those open conversations that you have with them.
 But I've never had a conversation around sex with my parents.
 It just never happened.
 Trust me, I'm not the only one.
 There's a large population of this country that has not spoken to their parents openly about sex because the subject has a strange awkwardness attached to it.
 That's why people seek information outside, when it should be given to them at home.
 I hope when my parents see this film, they can have that chat with me and then, we will break that wall (laughs!).
 Only thing is that it's a few years too late, no?"
+Sonakshi had earlier stated in an interview.

 Wait, What?
 Parth Samthaan REFUSED To Do Sonakshi Sinha's Film Khandaani Shafakhana!